cisco/exact-capture/docs/src/expcap.md

 Exact Capture outputs packet captures to a modified `pcap` format called `expcap`.
 The `expcap` format is a backwards compatible extension to standard `pcap` format.
-A number of [tools and utilities](utils.md) are included for operating on these files and converting them into standard `pcap` format if necessary.
+A number of [tools and utilities](tools/overview.md) are included for operating on these files, including converting them into standard `pcap` format if necessary.

 For reference, standard `pcap` files are formatted as follows (more details can be found on the [Wireshark](https://wiki.wireshark.org/Development/LibpcapFileFormat) website):